Captivity- Officers 140th Field Regiment

 Captain Hood kept a detailed diary during his captivity during 1940-45, some of which featured in newspapers of the time.
 This is an article that appeared in War Illustrated based on Captain Hood’s diary in March 1941 (with thanks to Helen Hood).

 Captain Cecil Hood’s capture card, Oflag VIIC dated 14th June 1940

 Pages from Captain Hood’s the ‘Prison Diary of a British Officer‘ -The War Illustrated 1941

 Pages from ‘the Prison Diary of a British Officer‘- The War Illustrated 1941

 Captain F.N.
 ‘Paddy’ Sirkett, 367 Battery

-Captain Sirkett produced several very atmospheric sketches during his captivity, and thanks to his widow Sally Sirkett, I am able to reproduce them here:
+Captain Sirkett brought back several very atmospheric sketches from his captivity, and thanks to his widow Sally Sirkett, I am able to reproduce them here: